Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script prints the result of the code
+the script creates a local variable